Acrome-Smart-Motion-Devices/SMD-Arduino-Library/README.md

     **`Return:`** *None*

   - ### `Red - torqueEnable()`
-    The method enables or disables the torque of a motor based on the provided parameter.
+    The Method enables or disables the torque of a motor based on the provided parameter.
 This method is used to control whether the motor is allowed to rotate.

     - When the parameter is set to 1, the motor's torque is enabled, allowing it to rotate and perform mechanical work.
     - When the parameter is set to 0, the motor's torque is disabled, causing the motor to remain stationary or free-wheel.